thepieterdc/publishing-lod-streams/paper/content/formatting.md

 HDT is a binary format to represent RDF data in a compact way.
 An HDT file combines three parts.
 The first part is the header, which provides metadata about the dataset in a plain RDF format.
 The second part is the dictionary, which brings a mapping between strings and unique identifiers.
 The last part contains the triples and encodes the RDF graph using unique identifiers [](cite:cites hdt).

 ### RDF*
 RDF* (pronounced as ''RDF star'') is an extension to the Resource Description Framework.
-It enables RDF graphs to represent interactions and attributes by embeddeding triples.
+It enables RDF graphs to represent interactions and attributes by embedding triples.
 By nesting triples, an entire triple can become the subject of a second triple.
 This eliminates the need for intermediary entities, making the model easier to understand.
 Even though RDF* offers many benefits, it is still under consideration by the W3C and is not yet officially accepted as a standard.

 ### Decoupling data
 Since RDF is used to decouple data from its scheme, it should be possible to be received from any sort of structure (e.g. CSV, XML, JSON or databases) and turned into an RDF format.
 To achieve this goal, RDF Mapping Language (RML) is used to materialize data into RDF triples.